groove-x/pura/README.md

 [python-trio](https://github.com/python-trio/trio) async/await event loop.

-Add visualizations to your program by inheriting from `WebView` and implementing a `draw()` method.
+Add visualizations to your program by inheriting from `WebView` and implementing the `draw()` method.

-From your main program, launch the web view server and register your class instances.
+At the top level of your program, launch the web view server and register your class instances.

 ```python
 from pura import WebView, WebViewServer